shamrin/osmonitb-docker/README.md

     docker build -rm -t shamrin/osmonitb .

-### Run networked Vagrant VM
+### Reboot Vagrant VM

 *(skip if running Ubuntu natively)*

-VM directly connects to the same networkg as your host, so make sure you can trust your network:
+Reboot the VM and run `ifconfig` to check Docker host IP address:

     exit
     vagrant halt
-    env BRIDGED_NETWORK=yes vagrant up --no-provision
+    vagrant up --no-provision # with bridged network vagrant ssh
-    vagrant ssh
+    ifconfig

-Then check Docker host IP address with `ifconfig` inside the VM.
+**Note:** VM directly connects (via bridge) to the same network as your host, so make sure you can trust your network.

 ### Run Docker container